Rainbow Transformations Foundation · For Community Organizations

 Let's talk about what this could look like.

-Whether you're a Community-Based Organization, a trans-led org, or a clinical partner — if you work with TGI clients and want to explore what a bridge layer partnership could offer, reach out.
+Whether you're a Community-Based Organization, a trans-led org, or a clinical partner — if you work with TGI clients and want to explore what a peer support bridge layer partnership could offer, reach out.